Yolanda Saldívar: Selena fan club

-Saldívar, a former nurse, was a fan of country music.
+Saldívar was a fan of country music.
 After attending one of Selena's concerts, she began repeatedly calling Selena's father, Abraham Quintanilla, about starting a fan club in San Antonio.
 Quintanilla eventually gave in to Saldívar's requests and she immediately became the club's president.

 Saldívar was eventually promoted as manager of Selena's clothing boutiques, Selena Etc. By 1993, the fan club had reached 1,500 members in less than four years, and eventually grew to over 5,000.
 It became one of the largest fan clubs in the San Antonio area.

 Murder of Selena

 In early 1995, Selena's family discovered that Saldívar had been embezzling money from both the fan club and boutiques, which led to her getting fired in the first week of March.
-On the morning of March 31, Selena agreed to meet Saldívar at a Days Inn motel in Corpus Christi to retrieve financial records Saldívar had been refusing to turn over.
+On the morning of March 31, Selena agreed to meet Saldívar at a Days Inn motel in Corpus Christi to retrieve financial records that Saldívar had been refusing to turn over.
 Saldívar delayed the handover by claiming she had been raped in Mexico.
 Selena drove Saldívar to a local hospital, where they were told that the gynecological exam was to be done elsewhere, because the assault had allegedly happened in another country.

 They returned to the motel, where Selena once more demanded the records.
-Saldívar then took a .38 Taurus Model 85 revolver from her purse and fired a hollow-point bullet, hitting Selena in the shoulder.
+Saldívar then took a .38 Taurus Model 85 revolver from her purse and fired a hollow-point bullet, hitting Selena in the back.
 Selena ran towards the lobby for help; Saldívar chased after her, calling her a "bitch".

 Following the shooting, Selena was rushed to the Corpus Christi Memorial Hospital and was pronounced dead at 1:05 pm.
 Saldívar was arrested that evening after a 9½ hour standoff with Corpus Christi police officers.